-I heard a pastor say something once that I've never been able to shake.
 The Hebrew word for glory — kavod — literally means weight.
 Heaviness.
 When we glorify God, we're giving Him the weight He's due.
 We're saying, "You're the heaviest thing in my life.
 Nothing else comes close."

-I sat in the pew when I heard that and thought, Well.
+I sat in the pew the first time I heard that teaching, maybe eight months into recovery, and I thought: Well.
 The heaviest thing in my life for the past decade has been a substance.
-I'd given it all the weight.
-Every decision I made revolved around it.
-Every relationship was filtered through it.
-Every morning started with it.
-If that's not worship, I don't know what is.

 And the cruelest part?
 I knew it was destroying me.
 I watched it take my health, my career, my family's trust.
 And I kept going back.
 Because that's what worship does — it captures you.
 It orients your whole life around itself.
 The only question is whether the thing you're worshiping deserves it.